Updated: February 1, 2021

 To create a “deep link” go to JSH-Online and hit the “share” button for the article you want to use; then choose email and copy the provided link.
 For more information on deep linking, please see https://jsh.christianscience.com/permissions.

 Ten full-text articles: You’re welcome to reprint or post on your site or blog (please not on social media) the full text or audio of up to ten pieces of content (not limited to the paywall-free articles listed above).
+Note that this does not apply to the Biographies on JSH-Online.

 To offer this content with love-your-neighbor transparency and to provide paths to further resources, each reprinted or posted full-text article should include: